-REAR BEDROOM TV 12-VOLT POWER SWITCH -If Equipped
+BEDROOM TV 12-VOLT MASTER POWER SWITCH

-The 12-volt TV power switch lets you turn off the TV "instant on" picture tube pre-heating circuit when not using the coach.
+The 12-volt TV master power switch lets you turn off the bedroom TV "instant on" picture tube pre-heat circuit when not using the coach.

 This will help avoid house battery drain when the engine is not running or the vehicle is not connected to shoreline power.

-This switch must be in the 'On' (12 Volt TV) position for the bedroom TV to operate.
+This switch must be On ('12 Volt TV' position) for the bedroom TV to operate.